rinse-repeat/zig-gh-helper/README.md

 # Zig Github Helper

-Portable Zig GitHub Helper - Zig makes Cross-Complications a cinch!
+Portable Zig GitHub Helper - Zig makes (some) Cross-Building a cinch!

 This installs and caches the relevant Zig based on the used GitHub runner context.